 This is one of six required courses for freshmen.

-In this semester-long course, students learn about the unique qualities of different types of paint, including watercolor, acrylic, and oil.
+In this spring semester-long course, students learn about the unique qualities of different types of paint, including watercolor, acrylic, and oil.

 Homeroom teachers incorporate a range of instructional techniques for reading, including on-level guided reading and elements of the Orton-Gillingham approach.

-Students are taught an expanded range of digital printing techniques, camera functions, and photographic techniques.
+As this year-long course progresses, students are taught an expanded range of digital printing techniques, camera functions, and photographic techniques.

 This class fosters in students an appreciation of, and interest in, this most fundamental branch of science.

-Honors Portfolio Development is a yearlong course for students who are serious about the practical experience of art and want to develop mastery in conceptualizing, composing, and executing their ideas.
+Honors Portfolio Development is a year-long course for students who are serious about the practical experience of art and want to develop mastery in conceptualizing, composing, and executing their ideas.

 A prerequisite for Calculus, students master topics that include recognizing parent functions; graphing functions (polynomial, rational, logarithmic, and exponential); solving quadratic equations and inequalities; solving systems of equations using matrices.